dudintv/temper/README.md

 * Vitest — a perfect accompaniment to Vite and it is very similar to Jest I used to work with
 * AutoAnimate — to automatically make re-sorting animations as it was in the requirements

+I manually made sorting and history keeping (I avoided using any library) to show some Typescript/Javascript skills.

 ## The project structure